Category Archives: Niger–Congo

 Huna mipira.
 They have fruit.

 Hatuna nyama ya mbuzi.
-They don’t have parents.
+Today we have a guest.

 ->Click here to check your answers!<-